Colby Jones: College career

 Jones missed the first five games of his freshman season at Xavier due to COVID-19 contact tracing.
 On January 10, 2021, he made a game-winning three-pointer in the final second of a 74–73 win against Providence.
 On February 16, he scored a season-high 20 points and had six rebounds in a 93–84 loss to St. John's.
 As a freshman, Jones averaged 7.7 points, 4.8 rebounds and 2.9 assists per game, and was selected to the Big East All-Freshman Team.

+Professional career

+Jones was drafted 34th overall by the Charlotte Hornets in the 2023 NBA draft.
+During the draft, the Boston Celtics traded for his draft rights, and then subsequently traded him to the Sacramento Kings for the draft rights to Jordan Walsh and a 2024 second-round pick.
+Throughout his rookie and sophomore seasons, he was assigned several times to the Stockton Kings.

+On February 6, 2025, Jones was traded to the Washington Wizards in a multi-team deal.

+On June 28, 2025, Jones was traded to the Oklahoma City Thunder in exchange for Dillon Jones and a 2029 second-round pick.
+He was waived by the Thunder the same day.
+On July 29, Jones signed a two-way contract with the Detroit Pistons.